-Here, you just need to replace the title with the music title.
+Ensure to replace the title with the music title you are using.
 You can check out their FAQ page for more details.

 It is a community music remixing site having remixes and samples, licensed under Creative Commons.
-You are free to download music from this site.
+You can freely download music from this site for your projects.

-It allows you to listen to music, create mashups and much more.
-However, some songs might have some restrictions, depending on their specific licenses.
+CCMixter allows you to listen to music, create mashups, and much more.
+However, some songs might have restrictions, depending on their specific licenses.

-As they have not specified how to give credits.
-So, I’ll share my experience.
+As they have not specified any credit rule, so, I’ll share my experience.

-If you are using their music, you can either give credit in your video description or you can give credit in the outro of your video.
+When using their music, you can give credit either in your video description or in the outro.

 You should give credit in such a manner that your audience can easily find the credits.

-So, do a proper research and read their guidelines before using them.
-You can learn more by going through their about page.
+So, do proper research and read their guidelines before using them.
+You can learn more by going through there about the page.

-NCS has a YouTube channel by the name Nocopyrightsounds where they upload all free music.
+It has a YouTube channel (NoCopyrightSounds) where they upload all the free music.

-They also have a website by the name NCS where you can sort all music by categories, most viewed, and playlists.
+They also have a website (NCS Music) where you can sort all music by categories, most viewed, and playlist.

-If you are using their music, you have to give credit in your video description.
+While using them, you need to give credit in your video description.

-When using their music in your videos, you MUST comply with the following:
+When using their music in your videos, you MUST comply with all the below terms:

-- Include a link to the actual video of the track used on NCS YouTube channel.
+- Include a link to the actual video of the track used on the NCS YouTube channel.

 - Credit the artist(s) of the track by including links to their social media.

 Artist name – Music Title: video link